Bridge Diffusion Model: Bridge Chinese Text-to-Image Diffusion Model with English Communities: Introduction

-We propose a new diffusion network structure referred as "Bridge Diffusion Model" (BDM) to solve the aforementioned dilemma here.
-The unique advantages of the proposed BDM are that it’s not only adept at generating images precisely following non-English language native semantics, but also compatible with English-native TTI communities.
-Existing techniques from the English-native TTI communities such as different checkpoint, LoRA, ControlNet, Dreambooth, and Textual Inversion, etc. all can be applied in BDM directly.
-BDM solves the TTI model's language related bias natively meanwhile keeps non-English language native TTI communities interoperable with English-native TTI communities, thus where the name \textit{Bridge} comes from.
-Here we focus on Chinese language native TTI realization, and the method could be applicable for any other non-English language native TTI model.
+We propose a new diffusion network structure referred to as the "Bridge Diffusion Model" (BDM) to address the previously mentioned challenge.
+The unique advantages of the proposed BDM lie in its ability to precisely generate images following non-English language native semantics while also being compatible with English-native TTI communities.
+Existing techniques from English-native TTI communities, such as different checkpoints, LoRA, ControlNet, Dreambooth, and Textual Inversion, can all be directly applied in BDM.
+BDM effectively addresses the language-related bias in TTI models while maintaining interoperability between non-English language native TTI communities and English-native communities.
+This is where the name "Bridge" originates.
+In this context, we specifically focus on implementing Chinese language native TTI realization, and the method could be applicable for any other non-English language native TTI model.

-Our approach entails the utilization of a backbone-branch network architecture akin to ControlNet\cite{DBLP:journals/corr/abs-2302-05543}, model structure illustrated in Fig.\ref{fig:BDM}.
-The backbone part serves as a good diffusion initialization and will be frozen during training, which could be from any pretrained diffusion TTI model.
-We leverage Stable Diffusion 1.5\cite{Rombach_Blattmann_Lorenz_Esser_Ommer_2022} in current implementation.
-The branch part servers as language-native semantics injection module, whose parameters will be trained with language-native text-image pairs.
-Different from ControlNet, BDM's branch employs a Chinese-native CLIP\cite{chinese-clip} as the text encoder, where the non-English language-native text prompt is actually processed.
-The English-native text encoder in the backbone part becomes optional, and will be fed with an empty constant string ("") in our implementation.
+Our approach involves employing a backbone-branch network architecture, similar to ControlNet\cite{zhang2023adding}, as illustrated in Fig.\ref{fig:BDM structure}.
+The backbone remains frozen during training and can be sourced from any pre-trained diffusion TTI model.
+In our current implementation, we utilize Stable Diffusion 1.5\cite{Rombach_Blattmann_Lorenz_Esser_Ommer_2022}.
+The branch functions as a module for injecting language-native semantics, and its parameters are trained using language-native text-image pairs.
+In contrast to ControlNet, BDM's branch incorporates a Chinese-native CLIP\cite{chinese-clip} as the text encoder, responsible for processing the non-English language-native text prompts.
+The English-native text encoder is fed with an empty constant string ("") in our implementation.